-When you run tasks on the main thread, your app can stop responding to user interaction and become unresponsive.
-You should avoid this as much as possible.
-While this API does provide you with a number of asynchronous methods, which place work directly in the background, some methods are synchronous and you should always consider whether they could block the main thread.
-For example, finding the number of edits in a local geodatabase could block the main thread as the call is to an external file with an unknown number of results.
-To ensure a good user experience you need to keep expensive tasks off the main thread.
+You should avoid running tasks on the main thread because your app may stop responding to user interaction and become unresponsive.
+While ArcGIS Runtime provides a number of asynchronous methods, which place work directly in the background, some methods are synchronous and you should always consider whether they could block the main thread.
+For example, finding the number of edits in a local geodatabase could block the main thread as the call is made to an external file and contains an unknown number of results.
+To ensure a good user experience and keep the solution scalable, you should avoid placing expensive tasks on the main thread.

 Mobile devices often use 3G or sometimes lower speed radio communication networks to obtain and transfer data.
 The speed of these networks vary but are much slower (in terms of data per second) than wired or wireless networks.
 Due to this network latency, even small requests can take time to return, which makes your application seem sluggish.
 Therefore, you need to carefully manage the total amount of data and the number of network requests submitted by your mobile application.
 As an example, it may be more efficient to send a single large request for data rather than multiple small requests.
 Changing the layer types, application functions, or the flow of your application can also affect network speed.

 If your mobile application users are always in the range of a wireless network, your application can retrieve and submit larger amounts of data.
 However, even in this scenario, it's always good practice to remember the amount of data and number of requests your application uses, whatever the bandwidth.

 By understanding the characteristics of the different types of map layers in the API, you can determine the best layers for your needs and ensure that your application performs for your users.